jxmot/github_repo-sftp-server_update/README.md

 </div>
 <br>

-**1** - Request the releases for a specific repository, an array of "release" objects is returned that are sorted by the date they were created.
+**1** - Request the releases for a specific repository, an array of "release" objects is returned that are sorted by the date they were created.<br>
 **2** - Request the comparison between two tags, an object is return containing an array named `"files"`.
 That array will be used for choosing which files to copy to the server.
-Each file will be *new*, *modified*, or *deleted*.
+Each file will be *new*, *modified*, or *deleted*.<br>
-**3** - If enabled, each *modified* file is copied from the server to a local backup folder before it is overwritten.
+**3** - If enabled, each *modified* file is copied from the server to a local backup folder before it is overwritten.<br>
 **4** - Files that are *new* or *modified* are copied from local storage to the server.
-Folder paths on the server are created as needed.
+Folder paths on the server are created as needed.<br>

 ## Tagged Release Names